-We have two ways of digitally copying images from books or journals for instructional use available to us, for example to include in a Powerpoint presentation, and to put this on Moodle:
+There are two ways of digitally copying images from books or journals for instructional use available to us, for example to include in a Powerpoint presentation or in a handout, which can then be put on Moodle:

 These are explained below.

 Always remember though that there may be sources of relevant images that you can freely re-use without any risk of copyright infringement - see the 'Images' section of this guide for examples.

 Watch this video for a lighthearted look at how to find images to use in lectures.